 - Sweep or vacuum the surface to remove debris.

 - Use a water hose to spray the entire surface.

-- While it’s still wet, apply cleaner directly it.
+- While it’s still wet, apply cleaner directly to it.

 - Use a push broom to scrub the floor.

 Stains on interior decorative concrete can be removed by applying laundry detergent and leaving it to sit for 10 minutes.
 Use a soft brush and hot water to scrub the surface.

 Oil stains can be removed using bleach and letting it sit for 20 minutes.
 Scrub and rinse.